whistle blowing diagram

 2018 News:

-• In Parsons v Airplus, the EAT found that the whistleblowing law doesn't protect an employee who makes a disclosure purely out of self-interest and who does not believe their disclosures to be at all in the public interest
+• In Parsons v Airplus, the EAT found that the whistleblowing law does NOT protect an employee who makes a disclosure purely out of self-interest and who doesn’t believe their disclosures to be at all in the public interest.

-The charity Public Concern at Work provide confidential and practical advice on how to raise a concern and minimise any risk to yourself.
-Their website and their telephone helpline provide this advice - 0207 404 6609.
-They're unable to give you advice on employment law or represent you legally.
-They'll ensure your details remain confidential and aren't disclosed to your Employer if you talk to them.
+The charity Protect provide independent, free and confidential advice on how to raise a concern and minimise any risk to yourself.
+Their website and their telephone helpline provide this advice –020 3117 2520.
+They’re unable to give you advice on employment law or represent you legally.
+They will ensure your details remain confidential and aren’t disclosed to your Employer if you talk to them.
+In October 2019, the European Union adopted the 'Whistleblower Directive'.
+EU member states will have 2 years to implement the new Directive, and must implement it at the latest by 17th December 2021.
+However, because of Brexit the UK does not need to implement the Directive.
+However, employers with operations in the EU will be affected by it.
+You can see more details here.

 In October 2019, the European Union adopted the 'Whistleblower Directive'.
 EU member states will have two years to implement the new Directive, and must implement it at the latest by 17th December 2021.
 However, because of Brexit, the UK does not need to implement the Directive, but employers with operations in the EU will be affected by it.
 You can see more details here.